abdoxfox/HTTP-CUSTOM-HEADERS-VPN/README.md

-# update comming soon :v
+# updated

-Waiting for some free time xd
+waiting for your opinions

 # http-ssl-ssh-tunneling
 http ssl ssh tunneling vpn for android and linux devices